-Corequisite: VNSG 1122, 1400, 1402, 2413, 1231, and 1320
+Prerequisite: Acceptance into the Vocational Nursing Program Co-requisite: VNSG 1122, 1400, 1402, 2413, 1231, and 1320

 Introduction to the principles and theories of positive mental health and human behaviors.
 Topics include emotional responses, coping mechanisms, and therapeutic communication skills.